Types of Degrees Nursing Science Majors Are Getting

 Online Nursing Science Programs

-In 2018-2019, 170 schools offered a nursing science program of some type.
+In the 2020-2021 academic year, 173 schools offered some type of nursing science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|